 A Letitia Walsh Fellowship for study in education is awarded annually to recruit an incoming doctoral student who intends to pursue full-time enrollment (minimum of 12 hours per semester) on the Urbana campus.
+Letitia Walsh was interested in the achievement of women.
+In selecting the recipient of the Letitia Walsh Fellowship, priority is given but not limited to female candidates being admitted to doctoral study in the College of Education.
 Eligible candidates may include University of Illinois students who are applying for a new degree.
 The primary criteria for selection are academic merit, professional experience and potential for contributing to the field of education.
 The Letitia Walsh Fellowship recipient will receive a taxable stipend of \$10,000 payable over 9-months as well as a tuition and service fee waiver for two consecutive years.
 The nominating department must provide a minimum of a 25% assistantship which is optional for the student to accept.
 The College of Education and its departments are encouraged to identify and recruit top candidates for this unique Fellowship.
 Guidelines are available through the departments and the Student Academic Affairs Office.